GMShahzaib/email-engine-backend/README.md

 # email-engine-backend

-### API TESTING
+### Run Server
-Please start project `npm run dev`, after successful connection with database. please run `npm test` to run test-cases
+Please start project using `npm start` predefined script if you want to run in prod mode Please start project using `npm run dev` predefined script if you want to run in dev mode. project will be run using nodemon

 ### Structure Breakdown